HadiParsian/LSTM-for-Stock-price/README.md

 # LSTM-for-Stock-price
 This code uses daily opening price of any stock to predicit its future stock price using LSTM model.
 The model takes the last 100 days prices to pridict the next day price.
+Using the LSTM model and RSI indicator it trades using Backtrader library.